mikekatz04/BOWIE/snr_calculator_folder/README.rst

 Prerequisites
 =============

 Software installation/usage only requires a few specific libraries in python.
 All libraries are included with Anaconda.
-If you do not run python in an anaconda environment, you  will need the following libraries and modules to run with all capabilities: Numpy, Scipy, collections, sys, json, multiprocessing, datetime, time, astropy, h5py, and matplotlib.
+If you do not run python in an anaconda environment, you  will need the following libraries and modules to run with all capabilities: Numpy, Scipy, collections, sys, json, multiprocessing, datetime, time, astropy, and h5py.
 All can be installed with pip.
 For example, within your python environment of choice:

 ``pip install astropy``